hehesnail/Daily_Notes/paper_notes/mapping_spatial_accelerator.md

 * Evaluate the SRAM buffers: CACTI
 * Hardware parameters: NVDLA Cores, scale up to 512 GOPs.
 * Estimate the performance of traditional on-chip networks: Booksim2

+## AMOS: Enabling Automatic Mapping for Tensor Computations On Spatial Accelerators with Hardware Abstraction (ISCA 2022)